ClouDesire/docusaurus/docs/order-validation.md

 }
 ```

-Any other response code is invalid and validation will fail.
+Any other response code is invalid and validation will fail with a generic
+server error, inviting the customer to retry later.

-## Localization
+### Localization

 Use the `language` field in the request to localize the error messages.